-- Here’s what we pitched investors: “We want to build a website where people publicly post pictures of their most intimate spaces, their bedrooms, the bathrooms — the kinds of rooms you usually keep closed when people come over.
-And then, over the Internet, they’re going to invite complete strangers to come sleep in their homes.
-It’s going to be huge!”
-(Laughter) We sat back, and we waited for the rocket ship to blast off.
-It did not.
-No one in their right minds would invest in a service that allows strangers to sleep in people’s homes.
-Why?
-Because we’ve all been taught as kids, strangers equal danger… we were aiming to build Olympic trust between people who had never met.
+Here’s what we pitched investors: “We want to build a website where people publicly post pictures of their most intimate spaces, their bedrooms, the bathrooms — the kinds of rooms you usually keep closed when people come over.
+And then, over the Internet, they’re going to invite complete strangers to come sleep in their homes… we were aiming to build Olympic trust between people who had never met.
 Could design make that happen?
 Is it possible to design for trust?

-- A TRUST EXPERIMENT: People who are trusted tend to show respect.
+A TRUST LESSON.
+People who are trusted tend to show respect.

-- HIGH REPUTATION TRUMPS HIGH SIMILARITY.
+HIGH REPUTATION TRUMPS HIGH SIMILARITY.
 We did a joint study with Stanford, where we looked at people’s willingness to trust someone based on how similar they are in age, location and geography.
 The research showed, not surprisingly, we prefer people who are like us.
 The more different somebody is, the less we trust them.
 Now, that’s a natural social bias.
 But what’s interesting is what happens when you add reputation into the mix, in this case, with reviews.
 Now, if you’ve got less than three reviews, nothing changes.
 But if you’ve got more than 10, everything changes.
 High reputation beats high similarity.
-The right design can actually help us overcome one of our most deeply rooted biases.

 - Build, safeguard, and communicate your organization’s positive reputation.
 Hint: your reputation is not what you say it is, it’s what others say about you and your organization.